banuaa/banuaa.github.io/_posts/PATCHSTACK-S02E03-WCEU-2025/2024-09-23-Patchstack-WCUS-CTF-2024-Writeup.md

 ```

 Okay, note that I can register users with subscriber roles, this is useful if other exploits must be authenticated.
 Then I did a folder analysis of the woo-import-export-lite plugin.
 Here I focus on finding the upload file vulnerability first with the 'wp_handle_upload' grep.
-As a result, there is an upload file that uses this function and with a false "option test_type =>" which is not secure because it can lead to Arbitrary File Upload, namely in the "includes/classes/class-wpie-product.php" file.
+As a result, there is an upload file that uses this function and with a false "option test_type => false" which is not secure because it can lead to Arbitrary File Upload, namely in the "includes/classes/class-wpie-product.php" file.

 References:
 [Arbitrary File Upload](https://patchstack.com/academy/wordpress/vulnerabilities/arbitrary-file-upload/#test_type--false)